 The Mamdouha S. Bobst Center for Peace and Justice in conjunction with the Niehaus Center for Globalization and Governance and the Center for the Study of Democratic Politics at Princeton University announce a new graduate competitive dissertation grant to be awarded to the most promising graduate student dissertation research projects.
-These awards, ranging from $15,000-20,000, will be offered to up to one qualifying Princeton doctoral student in each of the following sub-fields: American politics, Comparative politics and International relations.
-Application deadline is March 5, 2019 by close of business day.
+These awards of up to $15,000 will be offered to Princeton doctoral students in the following sub-fields: American politics, comparative politics, and international political economy.
+Application deadline is April 11, 2023.
 Proposal and submission guidelines will be found below.
 Note that students may simultaneously apply to both this grant program and the regular twice-per-year Bobst graduate dissertation and pre-dissertation research grants.

 Guidelines for Proposal